Witchblade (2006 TV series)

+Witchblade (ウィッチブレイド, Uitchibureido) is a Japanese anime television series loosely based on the American comic book of the same name.
+It was directed by Yoshimitsu Ōhashi, with Yasuko Kobayashi handling series scripts, Makoto Uno designing the characters, and Masa Takumi composing the music.
+The series was broadcast for 24 episodes on CBC and TBS from April to September 2006.
+A packaged version of the series in eight DVD volumes was released, followed by a DVD box version released in 2008.

+The series sets up an entirely new storyline with all new characters, but in the same continuity as the original comic books.

 Story

-The lead character (and blade wielder) is Masane Amaha, a kindhearted, well-intentioned woman who is clumsy and awkward around the house.
+The series follows Masane Amaha, a kindhearted, well-intentioned woman who is clumsy and awkward around the house.
 Having lost her memory during the Great Quake which ravaged Tokyo, Masane was found uninjured at the quake's ground zero with a baby in her arms.
-Six years later she returns to Tokyo with the child (whom she believes is her daughter), intending to live a peaceful life.
+Six years later she returns to Tokyo with the child, whom she believes is her daughter, intending to live a peaceful life.
 Masane becomes entangled in a power struggle between a large corporation and a government agency, and discovers that a mysterious bracelet on her right wrist is the legendary Witchblade.